gopi487krishna/turbo-csv-2/README.md

 * token
 * events

 **token :** The smallest element of parsing in turbo-csv2 is field.
-Fields basically refer to the value of csv files seperated by a `,`
+Fields basically refer to the value of csv files seperated by a `,` or some other **field seperator**

 **events :** Whenever the user calls next in csv_parser, the parser updates/ changes its state to indicate the current events active.